blakejacobus/blakejacobus.com/_posts/2025-08-31-romero-canyon.md

 [Romero Canyon Trail](https://azstateparks.com/catalina/things-to-do/trails)

-> The Romero Canyon Trail leads to epic destinations like the refreshing waters of Romero Pools.
+_"The Romero Canyon Trail leads to epic destinations like the refreshing waters of Romero Pools.
 Start from the Main Trailhead parking lot where you’ll cross Sutherland Wash and head northeast for 1.0 mi/1.6 km on an easy walk to the Montrose Pools overlook.
 Montrose Pools are a series of seasonal pools and waterfalls found throughout Montrose Canyon.
 The next 1.8 mi/2.9 km of the trail to Romero Pools are difficult.
 Prepare for a steep, uphill climb through the Pusch Ridge Wilderness on rocky, uneven terrain with 1,000 ft/305 m elevation gain.
 Seasonal pools and waterfalls can be found throughout Romero Canyon once you reach the creek crossing 2.8 mi/4.5 km east on the trail.
 Picnicking, water play, and backpacking are all popular activities in the Romero Pools area.
-Plan on at least 5.6 mi/9.0 km and 4 hours of hiking round-trip from the Main Trailhead to Romero Pools.
+Plan on at least 5.6 mi/9.0 km and 4 hours of hiking round-trip from the Main Trailhead to Romero Pools."_

-> To continue to Romero Pass, the trail climbs up another 4.4 mi/7.1 km to Romero Pass at an elevation of 6,000 ft/1,829 m.
+_"To continue to Romero Pass, the trail climbs up another 4.4 mi/7.1 km to Romero Pass at an elevation of 6,000 ft/1,829 m.
 The Romero Canyon Trail ends at Romero Pass, where it intersects with the Mt.
 Lemmon Trail (additional 5.9 mi/9.5 km to Mt.
 Lemmon summit) and West Fork Sabino Trail (additional 13.3 mi/21.4 km to Sabino Canyon parking lot).
 From the Trailhead to Romero Pass is 7.2 mi/11.6 km with an elevation gain of 3,300 ft/1,000 m and about 10 hours round-trip.
 The trail is normally unmaintained beyond Romero Pools.
 Please bring a map, compass, or GPS device to go to Romero Pass to avoid getting lost.
-Winter (Dec. - Mar.) and summer monsoon rains (Jun. - Sep.) may create seasonal water crossings on the trail.
+Winter (Dec. - Mar.) and summer monsoon rains (Jun. - Sep.) may create seasonal water crossings on the trail."_

 ![](../assets/images/csp_romero.png)